Topics Map > Research > Search for Funding

 How do I apply for a fellowship or dissertation grant?

-It's critical to read the funding opportunity announcement to see what is required to apply and plan your timeline.
+You must discuss any potential fellowship or grant opportunity with your faculty advisor.
+It's also critical to read the funding opportunity announcement to see what is required to apply and plan your timeline.
 Many fellowships require a business official from UW to submit the application on your behalf, and awards are then made to UW to administer the funding for you.
 However, some organizations and agencies will award directly to the student.
 Contact Sarah Marcotte with any questions about applying for non-UW fellowships or dissertation awards.

 Can I apply to more than one fellowship program, in case one of them doesn't get funded?